 Zhejiang is home to Longjing village and the tea named after it, which is often referred to as Dragon Well tea.
 It is known as one of China’s best brews and is mostly produced by hand in the fields surrounding West Lake (Xihu).
 Genuine Xihu Longjing tea is one of the most expensive teas on the market and is appreciated by connoisseurs for its rich chestnut aroma.

 Both Longjing village and West Lake make for a beautiful visit, and if you go at the right time of year, you may have a chance to try the highest-quality Dragon Well tea the area has to offer.
-You can also visit the nearby China National Tea Museum in Hangzhou for a fascinating introduction to the country's history of tea drinking and manufacture.
+You can also visit the nearby China National Tea Museum in Hangzhou for a fascinating introduction to the country’s history of tea drinking and manufacturing.

-While most visitors in Taiwan come for the bright lights of its capital, Taipei, there is much to be seen in the mountains that make up the middle of the island, including some beautiful tea plantations.
-Taiwan may not have been making tea for as long as neighboring China, but its oolong is considered one of the world's best, particularly "Oriental Beauty" Wulong, called the champagne of oolong teas.
+While most visitors to Taiwan come for the bright lights of its capital, Taipei, there is much to be seen in the mountains that make up the middle of the island, including some beautiful tea plantations.
+Taiwan may not have been making tea for as long as neighboring China, but its oolong is considered one of the world’s best, particularly “Oriental Beauty” Wulong, called the champagne of oolong teas.